Ethiopia

 Objectives

-To ensure the schooling of 130 young girls, in order to prevent early marriages and childbirth, the main cause of obstetric fistula.
+Ensure the schooling of 140 young girls, to prevent early marriage and childbirth, the main cause of obstetric fistula.

 Beneficiaries